Tsunghao-C/Common-Course/Inception/README.md

 - To build up the docker network: docker compose up -d --build
 - To remove the docker network: docker compose down
 - To remove the docker network including volumes: docker compose down --volumes

+### Building images

+#### Dockerfile Common Instructions

+- `FROM <image>` - this specifies the base image that the build will extend.
+- `WORKDIR <path>` - this instruction specifies the "working directory" or the path in the image where files will be copied and commands will be executed.
+- `COPY <host-path> <image-path>` - this instruction tells the builder to copy files from the host and put them into the container image.
+- `RUN <command>` - this instruction tells the builder to run the specified command.
+- `ENV <name> <value>` - this instruction sets an environment variable that a running container will use.
+- `EXPOSE <port-number>` - this instruction sets configuration on the image that indicates a port the image would like to expose.
+- `USER <user-or-uid>` - this instruction sets the default user for all subsequent instructions.
+- `CMD ["<command>", "<arg1>"]` - this instruction sets the default command a container using this image will run.

 **Volume Persistence**
 By default, volumes are not automatically removed when tearing down a composed docker network.
 The idea is if you want to build up again the service later, you will still have the data back again.
 Super light weight and portable!